gunjandatta/blog/_posts/2023/2023-01-11-trigger-flow-from-js.md

 ![Reference Library](images/CallFlowFromJS/reference-library.png)

-Create a test item for the flow.
+Create a test item for the flow and note the item id of it.
+We will send this item id in a later step.

 ![Create Item](images/CallFlowFromJS/create-item.png)